ucsd-psystem-fs 1.6

 The ucsd-psystem-fs project uses FUSE, making it possible to implement a fully functional filesystem in a userspace program.
 FUSE is available on Linux, FreeBSD and Mac OS X.

-The ucsd-psystem-fs project is written and owned by Peter Miller <millerp@canb.auug.org.au> and is freely distributable under the terms and conditions of the GNU GPL. ucsd-psystem-fs is developed using Aegis SCM.
-The Aegis repository for this project is available.
+The ucsd-psystem-fs project is written and owned by Peter Miller <pmiller@ opensource. org. au> and is freely distributable under the terms and conditions of the GNU GPL.
 There is more Software by Peter Miller at his home page.

-This page has been accessed approximately times since 20-Jan-2008.
+This page has been accessed approximately times since 21-Jul-2013.